aj217/HeartHealBackEnd/README.md

 # HeartHeal Backend 💖

 This is the backend of HeartHeal built with Node.js, Express, and MongoDB.
-It handles all data operations, user authentication, media uploads, PDF generation, and XP tracking.
+It handles all data operations, user authentication, media uploads, .txt generation, and XP tracking.

 ## API Base URLs